hristoast/TES3MP-UniqueItems/README.md

 * `idleDaysLimit`

 Integer.
 The number of days before a player is considered idle and their held uniques removed.
+Set to `0` to disable.

 * `rare_item_ids`